-Warning: There is NO way to get back the files once this API is invoked.
+Warning: There is NO way to get back the files once this API is invoked. ---------- --- --

-- URI: /v2/folders/:id/delete_files - Method: DELETE
+- URI:/folders/:name/delete\files - Method: DELETE

-Parameter Туре Description

-:id slug The virtual folder ID.

-files list File paths inside the virtual folder to delete.
+Parameter Туре Description :name str The human-readable name of the virtual folder. files list File paths inside the virtual folder to delete. ofstr recursive bool Recursive option to delete folders if set to True.
+The default is False.

-ofstr